-I adore Vintage Casseroles.
-What I don’t love are the Vintage cooking methods or ingredients sometimes due to them being over-processed or too fatty in calories.
+I adore Vintage Casseroles such as the Hunts 7- Layer Casserole.
+I don’t love the Vintage cooking methods or ingredients because they are over-processed or too fatty in calories.
 I have always liked the thought behind Hunt’s 7 – Layer Casserole.
 However, I wanted to make some much-needed modern changes to their recipe.

 My version of The 7-layer Casserole contains Organic GMO-Free corn kernels, ground turkey, long-grain rice, Vidalia onions, diced tomatoes with chiles, yellow and red bell peppers, Vermont White Cheddar, crisp Hickory smoked bacon, and chopped parsley.

-I did not use Hunt’s brand Tomatoes in my recipe for The 7+ Layer Casserole here today, not that I have anything against Hunt’s products.
-I was looking for a little more pizzaz when I made my version of the Vintage 1950’s 7-Layer Casserole.
+I did not use Hunt’s brand Tomatoes in my recipe for The 7+ Layer Casserole today, not that I have anything against Hunt’s products.
+I looked for a little more pizzaz when I made my version of the Vintage 1950’s 7-Layer Casserole.
 I think by now, we all know I love spicy foods and eat them often.

-Below you will find my Modernization of the 7 Layer Casserole with simple and easy to follow directions.
+Below you will find my Modernization of the Hunts 7- Layer Casserole with simple and easy-to-follow directions.
 The Vintage version has also been listed for you to compare or make if you wish.

-The modernization of the 7 layer Casserole from circa 1950
+The modernization of the Hunts 7- Layer Casserole

 One cup of organic GMO-free corn kernels, divided by 3